-The first statewide historic preservation organization created in the United States is Preservation Virginia, originally known as The Association for the Preservation of Virginia Antiquities (APVA).
-Today the organization's mission raises awareness of and ensures that Virginia's historic places remain relevant and valued into the future.
+Preservation Virginia (originally known as The Association for the Preservation of Virginia Antiquities, or APVA) was the first statewide historic preservation organization created in the United States.
+Today the organization's mission is to raise awareness of Virginia's historic places and ensure that they remain relevant and valued into the future.

-It was founded in 1889 by Mary Jeffrey Galt and Cynthia Beverley Tucker Coleman to preserve and protect Virginia’s landmarks.
-Their first purchase was the Powder Magazine in Williamsburg, and in 1893 they acquired their premier property: Jamestown, site of the first permanent English settlement in North America.
+Preservation Virginia was founded in 1889 by Mary Jeffery Galt and Cynthia Beverley Tucker Coleman to preserve and protect Virginia’s landmarks.
+Their first purchase was the Powder Magazine in Williamsburg.
+In 1893 they acquired their premier property: Jamestown, site of the first permanent English settlement in North America.

-The Barney Family donated 22 ½ acres of Jamestown Island that included the ruins of the iconic brick 17th-century church tower.
+In that year, Edward and Louise Barney donated 22 ½ acres of Jamestown Island to the APVA, including the ruins of the iconic 17th-century brick church tower.
 In the late 19th century, this western portion of the island was a wooded, quiet place where locals would picnic by the tower.
-The push to preserve this site was driven by ongoing erosion from the James River.
-Federal funds paid for construction of a seawall by engineer Samuel Yonge.
-He also conducted a study of the historic property and discovered the foundations of Jamestown’s final statehouses in a complex that stood from the 1660s to 1698.
+The push to preserve this site was driven by ongoing erosion from the James River; the common belief was that the site of 1607 James Fort lay completely underwater.
+In the early 1900s, federal fund assistance paid for construction of a seawall by engineer Samuel Yonge.
+Yonge also conducted a study of the historic property and discovered the foundations of Jamestown’s final statehouses in a complex that stood from the 1660s to 1698.
 (When the building burned in 1698, Governor Francis Nicholson moved Virginia’s Capitol inland to Williamsburg.
-Historic Jamestowne’s Archaearium museum now hovers over the Statehouse foundations.)
+Historic Jamestowne’s Archaearium museum now sits over the Statehouse foundations.)

-Preservation Virginia conducted its own archaeological investigations around the church tower in preparations for the settlement’s 300th anniversary in 1907.
+Preservation Virginia conducted its own archaeological investigations around the church tower in preparation for Jamestown's 300th anniversary in 1907.
 These excavations found brick foundations that likely belonged to a 1639 church.
-Within those foundations they identified traces that matched the documented dimensions of a 1617 church, where the first representative assembly in English North America met in 1619.
+Within those foundations, excavators identified traces that matched the documented dimensions of a 1617 church, where the first representative assembly in English North America met in 1619.
 The Colonial Dames paid to build the 1907 Memorial Church on top of the foundations, with glass on each side of the floor to showcase the original foundations of both the 1617 and 1639 churches.
 The Memorial Church was designed by architect Edmund Wheelwright and is modeled after St. Luke’s Church in Smithfield, one of the oldest churches in Virginia.

-There were other additions to the property in the early 1900s: statues to Pocahontas and John Smith, the General Assembly monument, new Preservation Virginia entry gates and buildings, and a 103-foot tall Tercentennary Obelisk provided by the federal government.
+There were other additions to the property in the early 1900s: statues to Pocahontas and John Smith, the General Assembly monument, new Preservation Virginia entry gates and buildings, and a 103-foot Tercentenary obelisk provided by the federal government.

 In 1934, the National Park Service acquired the remaining 1,500 acres of Jamestown Island that are a combination of woods and wetlands.
-The National Park Service and Preservation Virginia jointly operate the island today as “Historic Jamestowne,” which includes the site of the original 1607 fort, James City townsite, and Virginia’s first capital.
+Today the National Park Service and Preservation Virginia jointly operate the island as “Historic Jamestowne,” which includes the site of the original 1607 fort, James City town site, and Virginia’s first capital.
 Preservation Virginia began the Jamestown Rediscovery Project in 1994 to prepare for the 400th anniversary of the colony in 2007.
-With the discovery of the archaeological remains of the James Fort, Preservation Virginia with the National Park Service planned and implemented an expansion plan to support the research and interpretation on site, including the Voorhees Archaearium, research center, visitor center, and interpretive landscape.
-A major rehabilitation project in 2013 and 2014 preserved the 17th century brick church tower by repairing, repointing, and occasionally replacing bricks that comprise the only remaining above-ground feature from 17th-century Jamestown.
+With the discovery of the archaeological remains of James Fort, Preservation Virginia and the National Park Service planned and implemented an expansion plan to support the research and interpretation of the site, including the Voorhees Archaearium, research center, visitor center, and interpretive landscape.
+A major rehabilitation project in 2013 and 2014 preserved the brick church tower by repairing, repointing, and occasionally replacing bricks that compose the only remaining above-ground feature from 17th-century Jamestown.